SAP-samples/low-code-applications/README.md

 ## Description

-This repository contains the material for the workshop "Create an Extension with SAP Build containing the BTP ABAP Environment and SAP Build Process Automations"
+This repository contains the material for the workshop "Create an Extension with SAP Build containing the SAP BTP ABAP Environment and SAP Build Process Automation".
-We will create a new service using the ABAP RESTful Application Programming Model (RAP) using the ABAP Cloud Programming Model on a BTP ABAP Environment and then create a process using SAP Build Process, both on the SAP Business Technology Platform (BTP).
+We will create a new service using the ABAP RESTful Application Programming Model (RAP) using the ABAP Cloud Programming Model on an SAP BTP ABAP Environment and then create a process using SAP Build Process Automation, both on the SAP Business Technology Platform (BTP).

 ## Overview